metruzanca/zanca.dev-gatsby/content/blog/how-to-manage-your-git-identity/index.md

 ---
-title: How to manage your Git Identity for Work and for Personal Projects
+title: "How to manage your Git Identity for Work and for Personal Projects"
-date: "2020-12-20T15:37:52.471Z" //TODO change this to new Date().toISOString() of publishing
+date: "2020-12-20T18:48:35.562Z"
-description: //TODO
+description: "How to easily manage your GIT Identity"
 ---

 ## What is a GIT Identity?